 The relationship between demographics and wine expenditures is summarized in the table below.
 The metrics are based on public use micro data from the Bureau of Labor Statistics’ consumer expenditures survey (CES), which tracks the daily spending habits of approximately 6,000 households over a two-week period.
 Households are grouped into demographic categories based on the attributes of the person answering the survey.
-The metrics should be considered as rough estimates as the CES has several well known limitations and margins of error are high, particularly for small demographic segments.
+The metrics should be considered as rough estimates as the margins of error are can be high for small demographic groups.

 The CES data indicate that households headed by young adults spend the least on wine.
 Based on the current distribution of spending across five-year age segments, wine expenditures appear to rise rapidly during the late twenties through the forties, then peak in the fifties and early sixties, and begin to decline at a modest pace in the late 60s.

-The variations across racial/ethnic groups are even more striking.
-White households report spending more than twice as much on wine than non-white households overall.
-The spending differential varies across racial/ethnic groups but is substantial in all cases.
+The variation across racial/ethnic groups is even more striking.
+White households report spending more than twice as much on wine than non-White households overall.
+Among racial-ethnic minorities, Asian households spend considerably more than either Hispanic or Black households.

 The Demographic Tailwind is Subsiding